Introduction

 Productivity improves if the same use of inputs produces a larger volume of output, or if the same volume of output is achieved from a smaller volume of inputs.

-Total Factor Productivity is an index, which measures a relative change compared to a reference point or base year, which is given a value of 100.
-For Total Factor Productivity, the base year is set as 1973, which is the earliest year in the dataset.
+TFP is an index, which measures a relative change compared to a reference point or base year, which is given a value of 100.
+For TFP, the base year is set as 1973, which is the earliest year in the data set.

 How has TFP changed over time?